 The area is accessed by cablecar or chairlift from Argentiere, though many complain of the queues.
 There are 28 kilometres of pistes in all, including 6 black runs—such as the famous and very steep Point de Vue and Pylones routes—and 4 red runs.

-Les Houches is situated between 950 and 1900 metres, making it the lowest area, with 55 kilometres of pistes including 12 red and 2 black runs.
+Les Houches is situated between 950 and 1900 metres (see on map), making it the lowest area, with 55 kilometres of pistes including 12 red and 2 black runs.
 There are superb views of the Mont Blanc massif from the top of the lift, with 120 snow cannons keeping the pistes open until late season.